rizebi/randomScriptsAndProjects/telegramBotSendMessageToGroupsUsingTelethon/README.md

 ### How to add another group
 - Add bot in the group
-- Check after few minutes the file mapping.txt to take the chat id
+- Run "python3 updateGroupMappings.py" to update mapping.txt file.
+Take the chat id from there.
-- Add chat id and add it in groups.txt:  "23423423, SPH" for example
+- Add chat id (do not ommit the "-" if present in mappings.txt) and add it in groups.txt: "23423423, SPH" for example
 - No need to restart the bot